 We have a thorough filtering service that allows us to have access to many online resources, but equally filters inappropriate material to provide us with safe and suitable materials.
 However, at home sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

-Below is a leaflet outlining some of the useful links and resources available to parents to help keep our children safe.
-Online Safety Here are some tips and useful links to help you to keep your children safe online: ·Explore e-safety sites - There are lots of links to useful e-safety sites for children they are great fun to explore, so why not browse through them with your children? ·Facebook / Bebo / Myspace - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
+Please refer to our Policies page for more information.
+Here are some tips and useful links to help you to keep your children safe online: ·Explore e-safety sites - There are lots of links to useful e-safety sites for children they are great fun to explore, so why not browse through them with your children? ·Facebook / Bebo / Myspace - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
 They do not offer sufficiently adequate levels of protection, allowing children to communicate with anyone. ·Keep your computer in a shared area - Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available.
 Download these e-safety posters and put one up next to the computer at home and talk about it with your children.